oliverychen/oliverychen.github.io/pages/publications/index.md

 - **Chén Y.**, and Jacroux, M. (2014) [On the Use of Semi-folding in Regular Blocks Two-level Factorial Designs](/files/doc/Chen_Jacroux.pdf). *Communications in Statistics - Theory and Methods*.

+- Gershman S., **Chén Y.**, Konkle T. (In preparation 2015 -) The Generative Representational Similarity Analysis. `Joint work at Harvard University the Center for Brain Science and Department of Psychology.`

 - Dasgupta, N., **Chén Y.**, Basu, R., and Daoud S.S.
 (2013) Comparison of Clustering Algorithms: an Example with Proteomic Data. *Advances and Applications in Statistics*.

 - Dasgupta, N., **Chén Y.**, Basu, R., and Daoud S.S.
 (2012) Comparison of Methods for Unsupervised Learning Methods – an Applied Study using Proteomic Data from Colon Cancer and Simulations. *2012 Conference on Contemporary Issues and Applications of Statistics (CIAS 2012)*, Indian Statistical Institute.